-Made from the deep magenta-colored leaves of the hibiscus flower, hibiscus tea is high in vitamin C and organic acids; great for strengthening the immune system.
-Some researchers believe that chemical compounds found in hibiscus tea may lower blood pressure as effectively as some standard blood-pressure medications by opening the arteries and slowing the release of hormones that restrict blood vessels.
+Made from the leaves of the hibiscus flower, hibiscus tea is high in vitamin C and organic acids, which are great immune system builders.
+Some researchers believe that chemical compounds found in the magenta-colored tea may also lower blood pressure as effectively as some standard blood-pressure medications.

-Hibiscus’ diuretic properties also can help treat fluid retention, stomach irritation inflammation and other types of circulation disorders in the body.
+Hibiscus’ diuretic properties can also help treat fluid retention, stomach irritation and other circulation disorders in the body.

-A perennial herb belonging to the mint family, lemon balm has served for generations as a medicinal tea to treat indigestion, sleep disorders, anxiety and wounds.
-The slightly lemon-scented herb is a common additive to peppermint tea.
+A perennial herb belonging to the mint family, lemon balm has served for generations to treat indigestion, sleep disorders, anxiety and wounds.
+The slightly lemon-scented herb is also a common additive to peppermint tea.

 A note of caution for ragweed sufferers: the pollen in chamomile is similar and may produce an allergic reaction.

-A member of the legume family, rooibos (red bush) has been used for generations to make herbal tea in Southern Africa, where it is also referred to as bush tea.
-Its reddish, needle like leaves are packed with polyphenols, great for improving health and boosting immunity.
+A member of the legume family, rooibos has been used for generations in southern Africa where it is also referred to as bush tea.
+Its reddish, needle like leaves contain polyphenols, which as I mentioned above, are great for improving health and boosting immunity.

-Relatively unknown in the U.S., rooibos tea’s many health benefits come from its high antioxidant content that some say is even higher than that of green tea.
-Two powerful flavonoids that may lower cortisol levels make rooibos great at reducing stress, relieving headache and promoting restful sleep.
-It also can ease stomach cramping.
-In Africa, it is sometimes used as a substitute for milk with colicky babies.
+Relatively unknown in the U.S., rooibos tea’s many health benefits come from its high antioxidant content that some say is even greater than that of green tea.
+It contains two powerful flavonoids that may lower cortisol levels while reducing stress and promoting healthy sleep.
+In Africa, rooibos is used to treat stomach cramping and sometimes serves as a substitute for milk with colicky babies.